kartikayladdha/BDT/README.md

 Lab 1 - Map Reduce in Java - Using eclipse on cloudera, we counted the number of words in a paragraph.

-Lab 2 - Map Reduce in Hive - Uding Hive, number of words in the paragraph was counted.
+Lab 2 - Map Reduce in Hive - Using Hive, number of words in the paragraph was counted.

 Lab 3 - Big Dask Tutorial - Some examples to compare pandas and Dask.